tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 draft: true
 ---

-A month and a half ago, my wife and I had a miscarriage scare.
+A month and a half ago, my wife Evelyn and I had a miscarriage scare.

 After trying to conceive for about ten months, during which time we had already had one miscarriage, we were finally pregnant.
 We saw it as a blessing from God,